warp-zona/solana-trading-bot-v3/README.md

 ## Common issues

-If you have an error which is not listed here, please create a new issue in this repository.
+If you encounter an error that is not listed here, please contact me.
 To collect more information on an issue, please change `LOG_LEVEL` to `debug`.

 ### Unsupported RPC node